godotengine/godot-docs/community/contributing/content_guidelines.rst

 Always make an effort to **put yourself in the user's shoes**.
 When we understand something thoroughly, it becomes evident to us.
 We may fail to think about details relevant to a newcomer, but **good documentation meets users where they are**.
-We should strive to explain each feature’s capabilities or intended uses with the most straightforward language possible.
+We should strive to explain each feature's capabilities or intended uses with the most straightforward language possible.

 Try to remember what you first needed to know when learning about the feature or